The World Just Experienced the Four Hottest Years on Record

 But the report contains plenty of records worth noting in their own right.
 2018 was the hottest year ever recorded in Antarctica, a finding with worrisome implications for sea-level rise.
 Twenty-nine countries—including France, Germany, Italy, Greece, and the United Arab Emirates, where temperatures hit 123 degrees Fahrenheit in June—experienced their warmest year ever last year, too.

-The report also underscores that climate change has already begun—and we are running out of time to keep it under control.
-It finds that Earth was about 1.16 degrees Celsius warmer in 2018 than it was during the late 19th century.
-Last year, the Intergovernmental Panel on Climate Change warned that if global warming exceeded 1.5 degrees Celsius—just 0.4 degrees Celsius above where we are now—then widespread environmental upheaval could result.
-Perhaps as soon as 2040, climate change could leave hundreds of millions with scarce food and water.
+The report also underscores that climate change has already begun—and that we are running out of time to keep it under control.
+It finds that Earth was about 1.16 degrees Celsius warmer in 2018 than it was during the late-19th century.
+Last year, the Intergovernmental Panel on Climate Change (IPCC) warned that if global warming exceeds 1.5 degrees Celsius—just 0.4 degrees Celsius above where we are now—then widespread environmental upheaval could result.
+Perhaps as soon as 2040, climate change could leave hundreds of millions of people with scarce food and water.

-To avoid that world, the IPCC said, “rapid and far-reaching” energy changes were needed to avoid that mark.
+To avoid that world, the IPCC said, “rapid and far-reaching” energy changes were needed.
 So far, nothing resembling those changes has occurred—though admittedly only a few months have elapsed.
-Meanwhile carbon dioxide pours into the atmosphere at record rates.
+Meanwhile, carbon dioxide pours into the atmosphere at record rates.
 And given that a warm El Niño might develop in a few months, Berkeley Earth predicts that 2019 will “very likely be warmer than 2018.”

 There’s a coin toss’s chance, it says, that we’re living in the second-warmest year ever measured right now.